-Round Perfume Bottle ‘Monet’ Wide Stoneform By Peter Layton
+Round Perfume Bottle ‘Sari Shibori‘ By Peter Layton

-Akin to looking into a pool of water, this perfume bottle delves beneath the surface of the crystal clear cool waters.
-A wonderfully lively piece to add to your collection or to stand proudly on your mantel or window sill.
+A wonderfully lively piece to add to your perfume bottle collection or to stand proudly on your mantelpiece or window sill.

-The photo shows just one example of the series.
-Each piece is uniquely hand blown, and signed by Peter Layton himself.
+N.B.
+Each piece is uniquely hand blown and signed by Peter Layton himself.

 Round Perfume Bottle Artist

 It is hard to know where to start when you are beginning the biography of an internationally-renowned, living legend.
 When Boha Glass set up a virtual shop in 2010, Peter Layton was one of those names that rang in your ear with a hallowed tone.
 Since first seeing his undulating, reef-coloured glass artistry we have been smitten, like love-struck teenagers.

 Peter was born in Prague in 1937, but his family settled in Bradford after fleeing the Nazis when Peter was just two years old.
 He grew up in West Yorkshire and discovered his love of the Arts, in part, thanks to his grandfather.

 At school in Bradford, his talent for art was encouraged and he became good friends with David Hockney.
 Peter went on to Bradford Technical College to study textiles whilst working in the rag trade between classes.
 He then did his stint of National Service, followed by a year on a kibbutz, before linking back up with Hockney at Bradford College of Art.